3-OGC: Catalog of gravitational waves from compact-binary mergers: Parameter Inference

 \section{Parameter Inference}

 We infer the properties of BBH and BNS mergers by performing Bayesian analysis with the help of PyCBC Inference~\citep{Biwer:2018osg}.
-For BBHs, we use the latest version of the IMRPhenomXPHM waveform model~\citep{Pratten:2020ceb}, which includes sub-dominant harmonics and effects of precession on a quasi-circular BBH merger.
+For BBHs, we use the latest version of the IMRPhenomXPHM waveform model~\citep{Pratten:2020ceb,lalsuite}, which includes sub-dominant harmonics and effects of precession on a quasi-circular BBH merger.
 In a recent study, this waveform model was used for doing parameter estimation on events from the first and second observing runs \citep{mateulucena2021adding}.
 We use the dynamical nested sampling algorithm \citep{Higson_2018,10.1214/06-BA127} implemented in the Dynesty software package \citep{speagle:2019} to sample over the parameter space, which includes chirp mass, mass ratio, spins (radial, polar, and azimuthal), distance, inclination angle, right ascension, declination, coalescence phase, and the merger time.
 To help with sampler convergence we numerically marginalize over polarization.

 For each of the events, we use uniform priors on source-frame component masses and merger time.
 We also assume a distance prior that is uniform in comoving volume; the luminosity distance ($D_L$) is related to the comoving volume assuming a flat $\Lambda$CDM cosmological model~\citep{Ade:2015xua}.
 An isotropic distribution of prior in the sky localization and binary orientation is assumed for each of the events.
 For the spins, we use uniform priors for the magnitude of the spin and isotropic for the orientation.
-A low frequency cutoff ($f_{\textrm{low}}$) of 20 Hz is used for the evaluation of the likelihood function for all the detectors and for analyzing all the events except for GW190727\_060333 ($f_{\textrm{low}}$ = 50 Hz for LIGO Livingston) and GW190814\_211039 ($f_{\textrm{low}}$ = 30 Hz for LIGO Hanford) \citep{Abbott:2020niy}.
-In some instances, the raw data contains glitches as described in \citep{Abbott:2020niy}.
-Where available, we use the public glitch-subtracted data (for e.g. GW190413\_134308, GW190424\_180648, GW190425\_081805, GW190503\_185404, GW190513\_205428, GW190514\_065416, GW190701\_203306, and GW190924\_021846)~\citep{Vallisneri:2014vxa,Abbott:2019ebz}.